Sometimes, someone tries to make his home distinctive.

 - Another Truth in Television : There are some housing projects that will have anywhere from 4 to 30 of the same style house, apartment complex or townhouse in the same area.
 This is because the land owners had sold the rights to one contractor, and the contractor can get the materials pre-cut in bulk at a cheaper cost for one floor plan as opposed to three or four various plans.
 This also means they can do things in "waves": They can pour all the foundations at once, then put in the foundation timbers, etc.

-- An Enforced Trope in Britain from the immediate aftermath of the Second World War until well into the 1960s; aesthetics had to take a back seat to the need to replace the vast amounts of urban housing stock demolished by the Luftwaffe as quickly and as cheaply as possible.
+- An Enforced Trope in Britain from the immediate aftermath of the Second World War until well into the 1960s; faced with a desperate shortage of housing courtesy of the Luftwaffe and an equally desperate shortage of money after half a decade of all-out war, aesthetics had to take a back seat to getting houses built as quickly and as cheaply as possible.

 - Subverted with terraced housing, e.g. in London.
 Each house is identical (often in symmetrical pairs), yet as part of a greater whole, they are very beautiful.
 Also each terrace is different with infinite variety in the details.